Viva-Lambda/rt-haskell/README.md

 Lastly the beware that spectral rendering takes much more time than its rgb equivalent.
 The spectral cornell box whose image can be found in the 18-spectral branch took `3931.857353s` with 5 samples per pixel and 5 ray bounce limit for an image width 320 and aspect ratio 16:9.
+The sampled wavelength range is `[380, 720]`, and the sampling step size is 5, so we sampled power values for a list of wavelengths such as `[380, 385, ..., 720]`.

 ### Rotations